lennym/nonly/README.md

 --require nonly
 ```

-## How is this different to mocha's `--prevent-only`?
+## How is this different to mocha's `--forbid-only`?

-The `--prevent-only` flag causes test suites to fail completely without executing when `.only` is used.
+The `--forbid-only` flag causes test suites to fail completely without executing when `.only` is used.
 This means that if someone is using `.only` locally for development and debugging then they'll likely also remove this flag to allow the test suite to run.

 That means they're potentially likely to also accidentally commit the removal of this flag.